Electrical cords and extension cords are common everywhere.

 From homes to the workplace, they are one of the most commonly used and most likely abused tool that we have.

 Often utilized for simple things like plugging in the space heater at work or stringing decorative lights during holidays, the easiest option for consumers is to go online or to the nearest hardware section of a store and purchase an inexpensive cord.
 If the price, length of cord and type of connector meet our needs, we will likely purchase the item and not think anything else about it.

 Choosing an extension cord is more involved than that.

-Before buying an extension cord, plan ahead.
+Plan ahead before buying an extension cord.
 Know what it will be used for and where it’s going to go.
 It’s also important to know how much power the equipment you’ll be plugging into it uses.

 And my personal favorite:

 - DON’T use extension cords to connect wires in the attic/above suspended ceilings/ANYWHERE.

 - These are just accidents waiting to happen.
 A common violation is found in the installation of ceiling-mounted electrical equipment like projectors in training and meeting rooms (as in the following photo).
 These locations must have a receptacle mounted flush with the ceiling with the unit’s power cord visible at all times.

 e-Hazard understands that choosing to be electrically safe is a daily, ongoing habit.
 Make improvements where you know there is a potential problem, become educated, and make wise decisions every day.